uab-cgds-worthey/quac/docs/quac_cli.md

                         medium(max 50 hrs), long(max 150 hrs) (default: short)
 ```

+## Useful features

+Besides the basic features, wrapper script [`src/run_quac.py`](./src/run_quac.py) offers the following:

+- Pass custom snakemake args using option `--extra_args`.
+- Dry-run snakemake using flag `--dryrun`.
+Note that this is same as `--extra_args='-n'`.
+- Override cluster config file passed to snakemake using `--cluster_config`.
+- Run snakemake locally, instead of submitting it to Slurm, using `--run_locally`.
+Note that jobs triggered by snakemake
+  workflow will still be submitted to Slurm.
+- Reruns failed jobs once again by default.
+This may be modified using `--rerun_failed`.
+- Override slurm partition used via `--slurm_partition`.

 ## Minimal example

 Minimal example to run the wrapper script, which in turn will execute the QuaC pipeline: